Jeffrey Grayson Gates, baritone

 In addition to opera and musical theater, Mr. Gates has extensive experience on the concert stage.
 Most recently, he performed a series of art song recitals with Vocal Arts DC, including a recital on the Millennium Stage at the Kennedy Center in Washington, D.C.
 Recently, he has appeared as the baritone soloist Mozart’s Requiem with the Richmond Symphony, Duruflé’s Requiem at Epiphany Episcopal Church in Timonium, MD.
 He has performed as soloist in Brahms’ Ein deutsches Requiem, Orff’s Carmina Burana, and excerpts of Vaughan Williams’ Hodie with the Oklahoma City University Symphony Orchestra.
 He has also been featured as the baritone soloist in Händel’s Messiah with the Oklahoma City Philharmonic Orchestra and Canterbury Choral Society in 2008 and 2010, as well as various other organizations throughout the United States.

-Jeffrey Grayson Gates’ recent engagements include: Tarquinius in The Rape of Lucretia with Hexacollective; Figaro in Il Barbiere di Siviglia with Hub Opera Ensemble; Soloist in Händel’s Messiah with the Harford Choral Society; Soloist in Carmina Burana with the Susquehanna Symphony; and Soloist in Fauré’s Requiem with the Harford Choral Society.
+Jeffrey Grayson Gates’ upcoming engagements include: Tarquinius in The Rape of Lucretiawith Hexacollective; Figaro in Il Barbiere di Siviglia with Hub Opera Ensemble; Soloist in Händel’s Messiah with the Harford Choral Society; Soloist in Carmina Burana with the Susquehanna Symphony; Soloist in Fauré’s Requiem with the Harford Choral Society; Chorus in Nabucco with Lyric Opera Baltimore.